Scalable and Personalized Oral Assessments Using Voice AI: Discussion

-The grading council produced feedback exceeding what human graders typically deliver in both structure and specificity.
+\paragraph{Feedback Quality.} The grading council produced feedback exceeding what human graders typically deliver in both structure and specificity.
 Each evaluation included strengths, weaknesses, and action items with verbatim evidence from the transcript.
 For the highest-scoring student: ``Your understanding of metric trade-offs and Goodhart's Law risks was exceptional; the hot tub example perfectly illustrated how optimizing for one metric can corrupt another.''
 For a lower-performing student: ``Practice articulating complete A/B testing designs: state a hypothesis, define randomization unit, specify guardrail metrics, and establish decision criteria for shipping or rolling back.''
 Human graders rarely generate such detailed, evidence-linked feedback for every student.
 The automated system produces it as a byproduct.